• ROENFR

 d) have not engaged in political police activities.

-a) the decision of the president of the trade union confederation, the employer confederation, respectively of the associations and foundations whose representatives are appointed in the Plenary of the Economic and Social Council by decision of the prime minister, for appointment/designation;
+a) the decision of the president of the trade union confederation, the employer confederation, respectively of the associations and non-governmental foundations whose representatives are appointed in the Plenary of the Economic and Social Council by decision of the prime minister, for appointment/designation;

 b) a copy of the protocol of each party regarding the distribution of the number of seats in the specialized committees;